https://www.climatefinancelab.org/wp-content/themes/cpi Frequently Asked Questions

 The idea must be targeted at one (or more) developing (ODA-eligible) countries (you can find a list of these countries here.
 While the idea must be targeted at ODA-eligible countries), the proponents and sources of capital can be based out of any country.

-We recommend that you choose the priority stream that you deem is the best fit for your idea and then include in longer written responses as applicable where you see intersection between the two streams.
-If there is overlap in the two streams, the selection team will then holistically evaluate your submission and determine which stream the idea should be considered in.
+We recommend that you choose the priority sector and region that you deem is the best fit for your idea and then include in longer written responses as applicable where you see the intersection between the two sectors or regions.
+If there is an overlap between the two streams, the selection team will then holistically evaluate your submission and determine which stream the idea should be considered.

-No – if your idea is not primarily focused on climate adaptation or high-integrity forests, we recommend that you do not select one of the streams.
-Both the climate adaptation and high-integrity forests streams are seeking ideas where the central focus is that theme.
+No—if your idea is not primarily focused on climate adaptation, we recommend that you do not select it.
+The climate adaptation stream is seeking ideas with that theme as the central focus.

 Yes.
 We are looking for climate adaptation submissions that can identify one or a set of physical climate risks that applicants are seeking to address via investment (i.e., flood, drought, storm surge, extreme heat, etc.).